 While most organic molecules are diamagnetic, having all electrons paired up in bonds, many transition metal complexes are paramagnetic, having ground states that have unpaired electrons.
-You may recall Hund’s rule (from general chemistry) which states that for orbitals of similar energies, electrons will fill the orbitals to maximize the number of unpaired electrons before pairing up.
+One may recall Hund’s rule (from general chemistry) which states that for orbitals of similar energies, electrons will fill the orbitals to maximize the number of unpaired electrons before pairing.
 Transition metals have partially populated d-orbitals whose energies are perturbed to varying extents by coordination of ligands to the metal.
 Thus, the d-orbitals reside in close energy to one another, but are not all degenerate.
-This allows for complexes to be diamagnetic, with all electrons paired up, or paramagnetic, with unpaired electrons.
+This allows for complexes to be diamagnetic, with all electrons paired, or paramagnetic, with unpaired electrons.

 Knowing the number of unpaired electrons in a metal complex can provide clues into the oxidation-state and geometry of the metal complex, as well as into the ligand field (crystal field) strength of the ligands.
 These properties greatly impact the spectroscopy and reactivity of transition metal complexes, and so are important to understand.